-“We compel that the ‘Roles and Responsibilities’ of the AMC grand chief as adopted July 31, 2019 be triggered for the removal of the grand chief under Article 7.6, and to conduct a removal procedure under Article 7.7 pursuant to Article 14 of the AMC constitution,” the draft letter said.
+“We compel that the ‘Roles and Responsibilities’ of the AMC grand chief as adopted July 31, 2019 be triggered for the removal of the grand chief under Article 7.6, and to conduct a removal procedure under Article 7.7 pursuant to Article 14 of the AMC constitution,” said the draft letter.

 “The mounting allegations and subsequent investigation by the Winnipeg Police Service into the conduct of Arlen Dumas in the context of his office of grand chief amount to, in our opinion, a serious misconduct or neglect of duty under the AMC constitution and Article 7.6 of the AMC grand chief role and responsibilities of office.”

-One of the advocates told APTN “other women” have come forward to allege Dumas acted inappropriately.
-But the women have not gone to the police.
+One of the authors of the letter told APTN “other women” have come forward to allege Dumas acted inappropriately.
+But they have not gone to the police.

 “It is imperative that the AMC chiefs be accountable and support victims of violence and sexualized violence,” the draft letter added.